-The State's Employee Housing Act (Health and Safety Code, § 17000 et seq.) govern the standards for the construction, maintenance, use, and occupancy of living quarters, called "employee housing," provided for five or more employees under specified circumstances.
+The State's Employee Housing Act (Health and Safety Code, § 17000 et seq.) requires that the City define what constitutes "Employee Housing."
+Employer-sponsored housing is defined in Title 30. govern the standards for the construction, maintenance, use, and occupancy of living quarters, called "employee housing," provided for five or more employees under specified circumstances.
 Employee housing subject to the Act is privately-operated and does not include government-owned and -operated migrant worker facilities.
 In general, employee housing is privately-owned housing that houses five or more employees and meets the following: